vanphan24/boundary-terraform-host-discovery/README.md

 1. Go to your AWS RDS instances and add a tag to any RDS instance you wish to be discovered by Boundary.
-   The tag name should be `boundary` and the value should be `true`
+   The tag name should be `boundary` and the value should be `true` Terraform will search RDS and will only add RDS instances with matching tags.
+For AKS instance, terraform will added all AKS clusters since there are no tags available in AKS.
 ![image](https://github.com/vanphan24/boundary-terraform-host-discovery/blob/main/images/2024-12-06_12-16-59.png)